 Whether you provide law firms with technology, software, or a service, you need to be able to sell value to a law firm in order to turn them into a client.
 Law firms are bombarded with offers every day to try new products and services and it can be frustrating for them to sift through what they really need.
-Rather than showcasing the product or service itself, legal vendors should focus on what they can do to help law firms overcome their existing challenges or needs.
-Instead of starting from scratch, take advantage of the advice from experienced legal vendors to figure out the best way to go about selling value to law firms.
+Rather than showcasing the product or service itself, legal service providers should focus on what they can do to help law firms overcome their existing challenges or needs.
+In this post, we look at a few ways you can implement a value selling framework throughout the sales process.

 Think Like a Law Firm

-There are many legal vendors out there, so you need to come up with something to help your company stand out from the crowd.
-Before you even try to sell to a firm, you need to generate awareness for your company.
+There are many legal service providers out there, so you need to come up with something to help your company stand out from the crowd.
+Before you even try to sell to a law firm, you need to generate awareness for your company.
 Keeping law firms’ challenges in mind, create content such as blog posts or case studies that relate to the products or services you offer.
 For example, a blog post might focus on how to improve the marketing of a law firm, but here’s the catch – free resources meant to help your prospects are not the place to sell your products yet.
-Focus on education and providing value.
+Focus on education and providing value; teaching instead of selling.

 Finally, once you do convert a law firm into a client buying your products or services, you need to continue to properly service them in order to retain their business.
 A fantastic way to do this is to continue to offer free resources that will add to the value you provide your clients.
-In the case of scheduling software, maybe add a free plugin for their websites that allows clients to schedule initial appointments.
 If you are a tech company, something like 24/7 support can provide value.
 You want to produce something you can give to the law firms that complements your product or service.